GenomicsAotearoa/hts_workshop_mpi/level3/11-revision.md

 **Exercise 4.**

 Finally, let's create a new `bash` script.
-The `bad-reads-script.sh` is not particularly useful, as it dumps all of the sequences into a snigle output file.
+The `bad-reads-script.sh` is not particularly useful, as it dumps all of the sequences into a single output file.
 For real work, we would probably prefer to keep a per-sample record of which sequences failed our filtering criteria.

 Create a copy of the script produced in **Exercise 3**, then make the following changes: